Huddersfield escape Cup scare at Barrow

 But Barrow beat Huddersfield 38-16 the last time the two sides met in the Challenge Cup at Craven Park in 1989 - and there were times when they looked truly capable of a real upset.

-Huddersfield looked on course for a comfortable passage into the last eight after early tries from Yates and Leutele, both concerted by Russell but then flying winger Ritson came up with a real game changer.
+Huddersfield, who had made seven changes, looked on course for a comfortable passage into the last eight after early tries from Yates and Leutele, both converted by Russell but then flying winger Ritson came up with a real game changer.

 Close to his own line, he intercepted Ash Goulding's pass and was off away and uncatchable, running almost the entire length of the field to score.